ERA Research Internships

 You will be considered primarily on the basis of the application form, not previous academic performance.
 As we receive a large number of applications, we advise you to dedicate sufficient time and effort to completing your application form.
 Tips: Read the instructions carefully, look into the project and related literature, review the aims of the ERA programme, and discuss your motivations for applying to the programme.

 Applications will be triple marked.
 The top 10% will be invited for a short informal interview before the final decision is delivered.
-At interview, you will deliver a 5 minute presentation on ‘Why is this initiative important to you, and how can you apply this experience in the future?’
+At interview, you will deliver a 5 minute presentation on ‘Why is this initiative important to you, and how can you apply this experience in the future?’.
+You may use slides if you wish to.

 Optional

-If you are interested in taking on either a 2-week work shadowing placement or 8 week studentship with a lab host that is not on the project list, please contact them directly regarding this opportunity.
-Alternatively, if you require more information about a project on the list, please feel free to use the contact function below and/or contact the supervisor directly.
+If you require more information about a project on the list, please feel free to use the contact function below and/or contact the supervisor directly.

 Projects